15 The woman said to Him, “Sir, give me this water, that I may not thirst, nor come here to draw.”

 It took hard labor in the hot sun to obtain literal water during the times of the New Testament.
 Jesus gives “living water,” spiritual water, eternal life without cost or labor.
 There will always be physical thirst with physical water; there will be eternal satisfaction with “living water.”

 The water Jesus offers is eternal life; the drinking is faith.
-If someone drinks physical water, they will become thirsty again.
+Those who drink physical water will become thirsty again.
 If they drink by faith what Jesus provides, they will never thirst again.
 Once saved, always saved.
 Physical water does not involve the soul, but spiritual water goes into the soul.
 Physical water is limited, only to disappear when drunk; spiritual water perpetuates into eternity.

 As the water connotes life, so drinking denotes faith.
 Accommodating to experience is to yield to misbelief.
 The only solution to misbelief is to identify our misbeliefs and then find objective truth to correct our belief systems.
 Replacement of misbelief with proper belief gives us freedom.
 Jesus said, “The truth will set you free.”